Hard failover takes an unresponsive node out of the cluster.

 For further information on initiating hard failover, see Perform Hard Failover.

-In the event of a cluster’s Master Services not being able to contact a majority of the cluster’s nodes, an attempted hard failover will, by default, not be executed.
+In the event of a cluster’s Master Services not being able to contact a majority of the cluster’s nodes (sometimes referred to as a quorum failure), an attempted failover will not be executed.
 This protects the cluster from the situation where:

 The cluster’s nodes get divided into two separate sets, due to an unanticipated network partition.